In order to serve you better, please select your Dominion Energy location services.

 Emergency preparedness information for those living and/or working near Surry Power Station on how to prepare in the unlikely event of an emergency.

 It is important to know which types of disasters could affect your area.
-Your Emergency Plan will have everything from emergency contact information to medical information, the protective action zone you live in, information about evacuation, sheltering-in-place, and more.
+Your Emergency Plan will have everything from emergency contact information to medical information, the protective action zone you live in, information on evacuation, sheltering, and more.

-Your Emergency Kit should have supplies on hand to last at least three days for each family member, in durable and easy-to-carry bags/containers, such as backpacks, duffel bags, or suitcases.
+Your Emergency Kit should have supplies to last at least three days for each family member.
+Keep in an easy-to-carry bag, such as a backpack, duffel bag, or suitcase.

-In addition to listening to local radio or TV station for information, the public will be alerted and notified of an emergency at Surry Power Station via the Integrated Public Alert and Warning System (IPAWS).
-IPAWS is FEMA’s national system for local alerting that provides authenticated emergency and life-saving information to the public through mobile phones using Wireless Emergency Alerts (WEA), to radio and television via Emergency Alert System, and on the National Oceanic and Atmospheric Administration’s Weather Radio.
+Local radio and TV stations will have information and actions to take to keep you safe in the unlikely emergency event at North Anna Power Station.
+The public also will be alerted and notified of an emergency via the Integrated Public Alert and Warning System (IPAWS).
+IPAWS is FEMA’s national system for local alerting that provides emergency and life-saving information to the public.

-In an emergency, an emergency alert (a WEA message) will be sent to your WEA-enabled mobile device at no charge to you.
-When you receive a WEA message, tune in to local radio or TV station broadcasting emergency information and listen for instructions.
-Call your neighbors, especially the elderly or those with access and functional needs to make sure they know what to do.
+In an emergency, an emergency alert will be sent to your emergency alert-enabled mobile device at no charge to you.
+When you receive an alert on your phone, tune in to local radio or TV station for emergency information and instructions.

-Receiving/hearing a WEA message or any alert message on your phone does NOT mean you should evacuate.
-It means tune in to local radio or television station(s) and listen for information and instructions on what to do.
+Receiving an alert message on your phone does NOT mean you should evacuate.
+It means turn on your local radio or television station(s) and listen for instructions on what to do.

-In order to receive WEA messages, you must have a compatible device and be located in the affected area where the WEA message is being sent.
-To ensure you receive WEA messages, go to your mobile phone’s settings, under notifications, scroll to the bottom and confirm all Emergency Alerts are toggled on.
-For additional help, visit the Wireless Emergency Alerts tutorial on how to step-by-step enable WEA and other emergency alert notifications to be received on your phone.
+In order to receive an alert to your phone, you must have a mobile device and be located in the affected area where the alert is being sent.
+To ensure you receive the alert, go to your mobile phone’s settings, under notifications, scroll to the bottom and confirm all emergency alerts are toggled on.
+For additional help, visit the Wireless Emergency Alerts tutorial on how to step-by-step enable emergency alert notifications to your phone.

 Emergency Alert System Radio / TV Stations | ||||||